Will PEX Piping Burst When It Freezes?

 Copper and other rigid piping systems like galvanized pipe or CPVC require fittings and connections at each turn.
 These are all potential points of failure in a system subject to freezing conditions.

 Flexible PEX tubing can be run in continuous lengths from a central manifold straight to each outlet, with much fewer connections overall.
-The long, continuous tubing runs, can make PEX less susceptible to failure if water freezes in a section of the system.
+The long, continuous tubing can make PEX less likely to fail if water freezes in part of the system.

 Routing new PEX tubing through walls